kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-demographic.md

 1. The correct state and district (LGD codes) of the beneficiary are passed.
 2. The mobile number that is passed is assumed to be verified by the application and is not re-verified by ABHA.
 3. Any ID being issed by the public health program (eg: PMJAY id, CoWin id, RCH Id) can be linked to the ABHA number
-4. The ABDM client id used to call this API must have the *HidIntegratedProgram* role configured in sandbox / production.
+4. The ABDM client id used to call this API must have the *HidIntegratedProgram* role assigned.
+(This is required in both Sandbox & Production)

 ## Test Cases